gurveervirk/chrome-assist/README.md

 Upon activation, a popup will display the result, where you can further customize settings for each operation based on format, tone, and length.

-## Availability
-Chrome-Assist’s language detection API is available behind an experimental flag from Chrome 129+ on desktop platforms and Android.
-To use this feature:

-Make sure you are on Chrome version 129.0.6639.0 or above.
-We recommend using [Chrome Canary](https://www.google.com/chrome/canary/) or [Chrome Dev channel](https://www.google.com/chrome/dev/?extra=devchannel) for the latest version.